 But the good news is that if you master your songs using the iTunes -16 LUFS standard, YouTube, Spotify, and any other who uses an automatic loudness normalization system, will automatically compensate and bring your track up to -13 LUFS or whatever the target is, but even better is the fact that if you smash a track to make it louder, it will sound thin and lifeless in any of this platforms, so, this is a great excuse to stop producing over-compressed, clipped and with no dynamic range music.
 Great-sounding music wins!

 Of course, with -16 LUFS, there’s plenty of headroom for peaks, and this will make your music sound punchier, with more dynamic range, and won’t fatigue ears.
-Something you need to figure is that peaks, shouldn’t go all the way up to 0 dBfs. -1 dBfs is a good maximum peak level for iTunes, Spotify, and YouTube, and -2 dBfs for TV broadcasts.
+Something you need to figure out is that peaks, shouldn’t go all the way up to 0 dBfs. -1 dBfs is a good maximum peak level for iTunes, Spotify, and YouTube, and -2 dBfs for TV broadcasts.
 So, don’t go crazy trying to reach 0 dBfs, it has no point at all, besides, your music will sound awfully clipped.

 Ok, how do I measure this?

 Luckily there are lots of new tools for this.
 If you use iZotope Ozone, then you can use the integrated iZotope Insight, which measures all of this information.
 Some editors like Adobe Audition have an integrated amplitude analysis that can measure True Peak and Loudness in LUFS.
 There’s also the Dynameter plugin (recommended), which measures the PSR in real-time, and also displays a color-coded history graph, giving you an intuitive snapshot view of the dynamic profile of your music.

 If you run a Google search for “LUFS metering plugin”, you’ll find tons of plugins, some of them free.

 One nice exercise is to have two different mixes for the same tracks, one as you would normally do, when you are done, analyze it with any LUFS metering plugin and check what’s your dynamic range (LU), now, re-build your mix, targeting at least 8dB of dynamic range.
 You will immediately hear the difference!
 With more dynamic range, it just sounds better!